 You can also visualize sales funnels with a bar chart.
 A bar chart is a great way to identify friction and dropoff points in your customer journey.

-If you want to drill down further into the sales funnel, you can also look at subsets of your funnels based on different segments or cohorts.
-Cohort analysis breaks down what users with similar behaviors or demographics do at every stage of the conversion path.
+If you want to drill down further into the sales funnel, you can also look at subsets of your funnels based on different segments or cohorts. breaks down what users with similar behaviors or demographics do at every stage of the conversion path.

 The chart above groups users by a specific behavior—whether they used the share a song feature or not.
 You can see that users who share a song (blue) have higher conversion rates throughout the sales funnel than those who do not (green).
 This insight might prompt you to experiment with surfacing the share song feature earlier in the customer journey.